sxg125/NOVCA-Visualization/README.md

 # NOVCA-Visualization

-The python script "paraviewGraph.py" is executed to get the unstructured VTK file "vertex.vtu" which is fed to ParaView to get the graph similar to "graph.png".
+The execuatable "CreateGraph", which by complining using cmake, is executed to get the unstructured VTK file "testVertex.vtu" which is fed to ParaView to get the graph similar to "graphCXX.png".

 # CWRU HPC Specific Guide
 Login to HPC & load the git module: